Find Your Perfect

 6. Is renting cheaper in Scotland compared to England?

-In general, renting is often cheaper in Scotland compared to England.
+In general, renting is cheaper in Scotland than in England.
 However, cities like Edinburgh and Glasgow can have higher rental prices due to their popularity and economic opportunities.
 Edinburgh, in particular, is known for its high quality of life, attracting both locals and international residents, which keeps rent prices high.

 7. How have rental prices in the UK changed over the past few years?

-Rental prices in the UK have steadily increased over the past few years due to factors like rising demand, limited housing supply, and economic factors.
+Rental prices in the UK have steadily increased over the past few years due to rising demand, limited housing supply, and economic pressures.
 Major cities have seen the most significant increases, driven by population growth and the appeal of urban living.

 8. What is the average rent in the UK?

 The average rent in the UK varies depending on location.
-In 2024, the average rent in London is around £1,700 per month, while in other cities like Edinburgh and Brighton, it hovers around £1,200.
+In 2026, the average rent in London is around £1,750 per month, while in other cities such as Edinburgh and Brighton, it hovers around £1,250 per month.
 Smaller towns and rural areas typically have lower average rents.

 9. What are the most expensive areas to rent in London?